moonlightpond/cs61a/README.md

 I like that all the lab hw project have provided command lines to check the result.

-More of my self-study cs courses can be found at: https://github.com/moonlightpond/Self-Study-Computer-Science c:
+More of my self-study cs courses: https://github.com/moonlightpond/Self-Study-Computer-Science c: